deltaeight/LibArtNet/README.md

 If you'd like to contribute, every help is much appreciated.
 Feel free to fork, create pull requests and open issues for bugs or feature requests.

-For bug reports and feature requests there are issue templates that you can just fill out to provide us with the required information.
+For bug reports, feature requests and pull requests there are templates that you can just fill out to provide us with the required information.

-For pull requests, please keep consistency with the existing code style and file headers.
-Please document your work using Javadoc.
-Please have a look at [this guide](CONTRIBUTING.md) for details.

-Please also have a look at the [code of conduct](CODE_OF_CONDUCT.md) before you contribute.
+Please have a look at the [contribution guide](CONTRIBUTING.md) and the  [code of conduct](CODE_OF_CONDUCT.md) before you contribute.

 ## License